MediaWind/react_kiosk_engine/docs/jsonFormat.md

 }
 ```

 The `errorManagement` object have keys associated with a type of error that will display an image on this error.
-Each key is defined by an object with the required `default` key, indicating the path to the default image for this error, and the optional `french`, `dutch`, `english` or `spanish` keys pointing to a language adapted image path.
+Each key is defined by an object with the required `default` key, indicating the path to the default image for this error, and optional language keys, following the same [ISO 639-1 convention](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) as in the [i18n](#i18n) language declaration, pointing to a language adapted image path.

 The `genericError` key is the only one required if an `errorManagement` is created.
 This is the fallback image for unsupported error types.